JDS MLA HK Kumaraswamy appointed as JD(S) president, says HD Deve Gowda

 Karnataka government: How more MLAs need to resign for BJP to form government

 ''Madhu Bangarappa will be the working president of JDS.
-We have decided to have only one working president, there is no question of multiple working presidents.
-Nikhil Kumaraswamy will be the new youth wing president of the party,'' he also said.
+We have decided to have only one working president, there is no question of multiple working presidents,'' he also said.

+In a surprise move, Nikhil Kumaraswamy, son of Chief Minister H.D.
+Kumaraswamy, has been appointed the youth wing president.

+On being appointed JD(S) Youth Wing President, Nikhil Kumaraswamy said,''Last week I said questions might arise that your family dynasty continues, but this came as a shock for me.
+I was really surprised when HD Deve Gowda Ji took this call.
+I am looking forward to work for the party.''